damayantiazure/wsPartsUnlimited/PartsUnlimited-aspnet45/docs/Deployment.md

 1. For Deployment template, choose demoenvironmentsetup.json.
 1. For Deployment template parameters, choose demoenvironmentsetup.param.json.
 1. Click Deploy.
-1. If prompted, edit the parameter to add any required value for the deployment template.
+1. If prompted, edit the parameter to add any required value for the deployment template..
     * Do not fill in values for anything that has ‘auto-generated’ for its value.
 1. If prompted fill in any values the scripts ask for.
 This will only happen if you leave a non-auto-generated parameter blank.
     * The WebsiteName must be globally unique and have only letters and numbers